rawlins/svgling/README.md

 On current versions of `nltk`, the support goes both ways: the default (and only) tree renderer in Jupyter is `svgling`.
-If the package is installed, nltk Trees will automatically render using svgling trees.
+If the package is installed, nltk `Tree`s will automatically render using svgling trees.
 For more control, you can also provide a tree directly to the `svgling.draw_tree` function, which allows you to use options: